magneticio/vamp.io/content/hello-world-marathon.md

 ---
 date: 2016-03-09T19:56:50+01:00
-title: Hello world with Marathon
+title: Hello world
 menu:
   main:
     parent: TRY VAMP
-    identifier: Hello world with Marathon
+    identifier: Hello world
     weight: 05
 ---

-The easiest way to get started with Vamp is by spinning up one of the Docker images stored in the [vamp-docker repo](https://github.com/magneticio/vamp-docker) and the [public Docker hub](https://hub.docker.com/r/magneticio/vamp-docker/).
-This setup will run [Marathon](https://mesosphere.github.io/marathon/) and Vamp inside a Docker container with Vamp's Marathon driver.
-The quick setup steps below will walk you through this.
+This Hello world quick setup will run Mesos, [Marathon](https://mesosphere.github.io/marathon/) and Vamp inside a local Docker container with Vamp's Marathon driver.
+We will do this in three simple steps (although it's really just one docker run command):

+1. Get docker
+2. Run Vamp
+3. Check Vamp is up and running

 > NB If you need help you can also find us on [Gitter] (https://gitter.im/magneticio/vamp)